ubuntu-mate/ubuntu-mate.org/_posts/2015-02-26-ubuntu-mate-vivid-beta1.md

 large percentage of the Ubuntu MATE development is actually taking place in Debian.

-Here what changed since Ubuntu MATE 15.04 Alpha2:
+Here what changed since Ubuntu MATE 15.04 Alpha 2:

   * Added everything required to build Ubuntu MATE 15.04 to the official Ubuntu archive.
   * Added PowerPC as an officially supported architecture for Ubuntu MATE 15.04.